A Guide To Urban Outfitters’ Biggest and Boldest Denim

 BDG Rih Low-Rise Extreme Baggy Jean, $79

-Neon lime is one of 2022's power colors and these jeans have us weak in the knees like Kryptonite.
-One way to pull off such a statement color is by going neutral everywhere else — think: black, white.
+Neon lime is one of 2022's power colors, and these jeans have us weak in the knees like Kryptonite.
+One way to pull off such a bold statement color is by going neutral everywhere else.
 Another way is to color block it with like-minded hues, such as a bright purple or royal blue.

-Neon lime is one of 2022's power colors and these jeans have us weak in the knees like Kryptonite.
-One way to pull off such a statement color is by going neutral everywhere else — think: black, white.
+Neon lime is one of 2022's power colors, and these jeans have us weak in the knees like Kryptonite.
+One way to pull off such a bold statement color is by going neutral everywhere else.
 Another way is to color block it with like-minded hues, such as a bright purple or royal blue.

 Advertisement